eenblam/RepCalc/README.md

 “$/*” in the match term would match all classes.
 Presently, this match pattern will cause RepCalc to produce an error if found.

-[a]With a little time, I could implement this.
-However, if the user really wants to use regular expressions, I expect them to be able to write a simpler regex script to parse their own data.
-Like I said, we're not trying to reinvent emacs here.